-An employee may resign from a position to accept appointment to another position in the classified service by submitting written notice to the employee's supervisor.
-To resign in good standing the employee must give the supervisor at least ten (10) working days' notice.
+An employee may resign from a position to accept appointment to another position in the classified service by submitting written notice to the employee's supervisor outside the bargaining unit.
+To resign in good standing the employee must give the supervisor at least ten (10) working days notice.
 An employee may withdraw such resignation at any time prior to its effective date unless an appointment to the position has been made.